 render.yaml, so your Render resources always remain in sync with the values defined in your code.

-render.yamlat the root of your repo.
-You can start with our sample YAML and modify it to match your services.
+render.yaml) at the root of your repo.
+You can start with our sample Blueprint and modify it to match your services.

-- Click YAML in the navigation sidebar in the dashboard.
+Click Blueprints in the navigation sidebar in the dashboard.

 render.yaml.
 If there’s an issue with the file you’ll see an error message.
 If everything looks good, click Apply to create the resources defined in your file.

 You’re all set!
 Future updates to your

 render.yaml will be synced automatically and we’ll notify you

 if there are any issues with the syncs.

 However, there are times when you might want to create entirely new instances of the services defined in your Blueprint spec.